gpuweb/gpuweb/proposals/texture-component-swizzle.md

 ```

 If the `"texture-component-swizzle"` feature is enabled, reading or sampling the depth or stencil aspect of a texture behaves as if the texture contains the values (V, 0, 0, 1) where V is the actual depth or stencil value.
 Otherwise, the values are (V, X, X, X) where X is an implementation-defined unspecified value.
+To reduce compatibility issues in practice, implementations *should* provide (V, 0, 0, 1) wherever
+possible, even if this feature is not enabled.

 ## Validation